prometheus-msteams/prometheus-msteams/README.md

 ```
 Usage of prometheus-msteams:
+  -auto-escape-underscores
+    	Automatically replace all '_' with '\_' from texts in the alert.
   -config-file string
     	The connectors configuration file.
-WARNING! 'teams-request-uri' and 'teams-incoming-webhook-url' flags will be ignored if this is used.
   -debug
     	Set log level to debug mode. (default true)
   -http-addr string